tprasadtp/ubuntu-post-install/docs/tasks.md

 - If you wish to run python or other code, please use shell-script as wrapper.

 ### Honoring simulate flag in hooks
-Check for environment variable `AE_SIMULATE`.
-By default its false and is set to true, if `--simulate or -s` falg is used.
+Check for file `.ae_simulate`.
+By default its is not preset.
+It is preset & set to true, if `--simulate or -s` falg is used.

 ### Honoring `AUTOPILOT` falg in hooks
-Check for environment variable `AUTOPILOT`.
+Check for contents of file `.autopilot`.
 It is set to true if AUTOPILOT is true.
-Otherwise its false or not set.
+Otherwise its not present.

 ## All In one